omicronrex/poolrooms/readme.txt

     - fixed blocks stacked on top of sponges getting stuck in them
     - fixed stones and sponges getting stuck on top of cube floaters
     - fixed deaths counting as 2 resets
+    - fixed being able to bounce cube floaters from above
     - fixed saving while the water level is changing causing softlocks
     - fixed spikes moving through solid objects
     - fixed depth order for valves against 3d objects